|

 Bus

-until very recently was located.
-Demolition of this bus station commenced during the late summer of 2005 and the site will be partially utilised as an underground car park as part of the massive- and controversial- Northgate Redevelopment scheme and also for the erection of shops and apartments.
+Station until recently was located.
+(Some pictures of the area as it once was are here.)
+Its demolition commenced during the late summer of 2005 and the site will be partially utilised as an underground car park as part of the massive- and controversial- Northgate Redevelopment scheme and also for the erection of shops and apartments.
 By April 2008, work on excavating the ground was well advanced.
 Our photograph shows the fascinating sight of an ancient quarry, exposed to view for the first time in centuries.

 Beyond